2025 LGBTQ+ INCLUSION AWARD NOMINATION FORMS

 NETWORK LEADER OF THE YEAR

-Network Leaders can often carry the burden of their organisation’s LGBTQ inclusion work, in addition to their formal role within the organisation.
-Their continued endeavors should not go unnoticed, as they not only directly impact LGBTQ employees and allies but also contribute to the overall workplace culture and environment.
+Network Leaders can often carry the burden of their organisation’s LGBTQ+ inclusion work, in addition to their formal role within the organisation.
+Their continued endeavours should not go unnoticed, as they not only directly impact LGBTQ+ employees and allies but also contribute to the overall workplace culture and environment.

 This is an individual award for a single network leader.
 If you have more than one Network Leader worthy of nomination, please submit an additional submission.